America and the Climate Crisis

 GPP 591 Lind Initiative Seminar

-Led by Dr. Justin Alger, Lind Fellow, and Professor Taylor Owen with UBC’s School of Public Policy and Global Affairs and UBC Journalism, this seminar series will explore how for the United States, the climate crisis is as much a domestic political crisis as it is a crisis of planetary sustainability.
+Led by Dr. Justin Alger, Lind Fellow, and Professor Taylor Owen with UBC’s School of Public Policy and Global Affairs and UBC Journalism, this seminar series explored how for the United States, the climate crisis is as much a domestic political crisis as it is a crisis of planetary sustainability.